 Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 For the ultimate expedition through Indonesia, look no further.
-Begin in Singapore and leisurely voyage through the volcanic and wildly beautiful islands of Indonesia.
+Begin in Singapore and leisurely travel through the volcanic and wildly beautiful islands of Indonesia.
 Along the way, you enjoy the wide diversity of culture, wildlife and landscape.
-Enjoy the warmth and welcome of Belitung, and climb the black volcano of Krakatoa.
-See the wildlife, including orangutans, native deer, Komodo Dragons, and Java rhinoceros at the national parks of Ujung Kulon, Komodo, and Tanjung Puting.
-Visit thriving historical cities, traditional markets and see demonstrations of ancestral crafts at Banjarmasin, Maumere, and the bustling city of Sumenep.
-In between, snorkel over stunning coral reefs and relax on white sand beaches.
-This journey shows you the best of Indonesia from the comfort of the Coral Adventurer.
+Enjoy the warmth and welcome of Belitung, and view the black volcano of Krakatoa.
+See the wildlife, including orangutans, native deer, and Komodo Dragons at the national parks of Ujung Kulon, Komodo Island, and Tanjung Puting.
+Visit thriving historical cities, traditional markets and see demonstrations of ancestral crafts at Banjarmasin, Watublapi, and the bustling city of Sumenep.
+In between, snorkel over stunning coral reefs and relax on white-sand beaches.
+This journey shows you the best of Indonesia from the comfort of Coral Adventurer.

 |CORAL ADVENTURER||TWIN SHARE PER PERSON||SOLE USE*|

 |Bridge Deck Balcony Suite||$23,325||n/a|

 |Promenade Deck||$15,550||$23,325 $15,550|